Multi-object filtering with stochastic populations: Multi-target estimation with the disp filter: general concepts and modelling assumptions

 \subsection{Sensor system and observation process}

-At any time $t \geq 0$, the surveillance scene is observed by some sensor system, providing information on the individuals in $\Xcal$, through a collection of \emph{observations} immediately collected by the operator.
-An observation (or measurement) $z$ belongs to some observation space $\Zbo_t$ and describes physical quantities measurable by the sensor system and relevant to an individual's characteristics of interest (e.g. range, bearing, angle velocity, etc.).
+At any time $t \geq 0$, the surveillance scene is observed by some sensor system, providing information on the targets through a collection of \emph{observations} (or \emph{measurements}).
+An observation $z$ belongs to some observation space $\Zbo_t$ and describes physical quantities measurable by the sensor system and relevant to a target's individual characteristics of interest (e.g. range, bearing, angle velocity, etc.).
 The observation space is assumed to be some bounded subset of $\Rbb^{d'_t}$, such that any observation $z \in \Zbo_t$ is a real vector of (finite) dimension $d'_t$.
-As for the target states, the observations may have a mixture of continuous and discrete components in the most general form, although a discrete observation space is sufficient to interpret the output of many sensors (e.g. pixels for a camera or resolution cells for a radar).
-Note that the observation space may not be constant throughout the scenario depending on the context, e.g. if sensors of different nature are exploited at different times.
-The measurements collected by the operator may also contain spurious observations or \emph{false alarms}.
+The observations may have a mixture of continuous and discrete components in the most general form, although a discrete observation space is sufficient to interpret the output of some sensors (e.g. resolution cells for a radar).\footnote{The observation space may not be constant throughout the scenario depending on the context, e.g. if sensors of different nature are exploited at different times.} The measurements collected by the operator may also contain spurious observations or \emph{false alarms}.
+We shall assume that: